Unicorn-Commander/real-estate-command-center/ROADMAP.md

 ## III.
 Core Application Enhancements

-*   **Database Integration**: Currently, leads and campaigns seem to be in-memory.
-A persistent database (e.g., SQLite, PostgreSQL) is crucial for data integrity and scalability.
+*   **Database Integration**: **COMPLETED**.
+Leads, properties, and campaigns are now persistently stored in PostgreSQL, ensuring data integrity and scalability.
 *   **Error Handling & Logging**: More sophisticated error reporting, user-friendly error messages, and robust logging for debugging and support.
 *   **User Authentication & Authorization**: If multiple users or team features are envisioned, a secure login system and role-based access control.
 *   **Data Import/Export**: Enhanced CSV/JSON import/export for all data types (properties, comparables, market data).